tecladocode/rest-apis-flask-python/Flask-JWT Configuration Tutorial.md

 ### Authentication URL

-If we want to change the url to the authentication endpoint, for instance, we want to use ```/login``` instead of ```/auth```, we can do something like this:
+If we want to change the url to the authentication endpoint, for instance, we want to use `/login` instead of `/auth`, we can do something like this:

 ```python
 app.config['JWT_AUTH_URL_RULE'] = '/login'
 jwt = JWT(app, authenticate, identity)
 ```

 **Important**: We added the second line of code to emphasize that we must change the JWT authentication URL first, **before creating the `JWT` instance**.
-Otherwise, our confuguration won't take effect.
+Otherwise, our configuration won't take effect.
 However, it is only required for configuring the auth URL, the following confurations will still take effect after requesting the `JWT` instance.

-If you want to change multiple configurations, make sure to put them all before creating the `JWT` instance.

 ### Token Expiration Time